-Families requiring additional support for their child at school are obliged to accurately and completely provide all educational documentation appertaining to their child's academic history, including psychological/educational evaluations, dyslexia assessment and details of extra academic/specialist support received in the past.
-Parents give permission for the school to contact the child's previous school or professionals involved with the child in order to obtain a complete overview of the student's needs.
+Families requiring additional support for their child at school are obliged to provide all educational documentation appertaining accurately and completely to their child's academic history, including psychological/educational evaluations, dyslexia assessment and details of extra academic/specialist support received in the past.
+Parents give permission for the school to contact the child's previous school or professionals involved with the child to obtain a complete overview of the student's needs.